divshot/docs/integrations/jekyll.md

 # Publishing Jekyll Sites to Divshot Hosting

-[Jekyll](http://jekyllrb.com/) is a powerful static website generator that works great with Divshot.io (in fact, it's powering this very documentation site!).
+<p class="lead"><a href="http://jekyllrb.com/">Jekyll</a> is a powerful static website generator that works great with
+Divshot.io.
+In fact, it's powering this very documentation site!</p>

 ## Getting Started